Top

-Energy Price Cap latest: bills forecast to rise slightly in January
+Energy Price Cap latest: bills forecast to jump in April and July

-The Energy Price Cap is the maximum amount suppliers are allowed to charge customers per unit of energy.
+The Energy Price Cap, which sets out the maximum amount suppliers are allowed to charge customers per unit of energy and is revised every three months, currently stands at £1,738.

 Shop around for a cheaper energy deal with Uswitch and save up to £100 (opens in new page)